 "The FDA publication includes the following information: Do cell phones pose a health hazard?
 Many people are concerned that cell phone radiation will cause cancer or other serious health hazards.
 The weight of scientific evidence has not linked cell phones with any health problems."

-T -Mobile's RF Safety Webpage FDA's Misrepresentations in T-Mobile Statement #1: The FDA evaluated the "totality" of scientific data #3: The FDA has evaluated the science on specific non-cancer effects such as oxidative stress, impacts to reproduction and people with electromagnetic sensitivity. #8: The FDA "continuously monitors the science.
-T-Mobile Statements "Based on scientific data currently available, T-Mobile has not determined that RF energy from wireless phones causes health risks.
+T -Mobile's RF Safety Webpage

+FDA's Misrepresentations in T-Mobile Statement

+#3: The FDA has evaluated the science on specific non-cancer effects such as oxidative stress, impacts to reproduction and people with electromagnetic sensitivity.

+T-Mobile Statements

+"Based on scientific data currently available, T-Mobile has not determined that RF energy from wireless phones causes health risks.
 Nonetheless, we want our customers to be informed as the wireless industry and government agencies continue to monitor the ongoing scientific research on this important subject."

 "The FDA, based on current data, "believes that the weight of scientific evidence does not show an association between exposure to radiofrequency from cell phones and adverse health outcomes."

+AT&T's Information on Wireless and Health Webpage

+FDA's Misrepresentations in AT &T Statement

-AT&T's Information on Wireless and Health Webpage #1: The FDA evaluated the "totality" of scientific data #3: The FDA has evaluated the science on specific non-cancer effects such as oxidative stress, impacts to reproduction and people with electromagnetic sensitivity.
-AT &T Statement "The U.S. Food and Drug Administration (FDA) also has authority and expertise with respect to radio frequency fields and health, and has provided the FCC its expert views.
+#3: The FDA has evaluated the science on specific non-cancer effects such as oxidative stress, impacts to reproduction and people with electromagnetic sensitivity.

+AT &T Statement

+"The U.S. Food and Drug Administration (FDA) also has authority and expertise with respect to radio frequency fields and health, and has provided the FCC its expert views.
 The FDA concludes on its website: 'The weight of scientific evidence has not linked cell phones with any health problems."

-Crown Castle 2021 Understanding the Safety of 5G FDA's Misrepresentations in Crown Castle Statement #1: The FDA evaluated the "totality" of scientific data #7: The FDA has evaluated FCC's RFR limits. #9: There is "scientific consensus" that RFR radiation is safe. #13: The FDA scientifically reviewed the safety of 5G technology
+Crown Castle 2021 Understanding the Safety of 5G

+FDA's Misrepresentations in Crown Castle Statement